 Every stable riverine channel tends to have a particular form in cross section, profile, and plan view that is in dynamic equilibrium with the inputs of water and sediment.
 If these supplies change enough, the channel will tend to adjust toward a new equilibrium form.
 An increase in the supply of sediment can cause a channel to aggrade.
 Aggradation might simply increase the duration of inundation for existing wetlands, or might cause complex changes in channel location and morphology through braiding, avulsion, burial of wetlands, creation of new wetlands, sediment splays and fan development, etc. An increase in discharge might cause a channel to incise (i.e., cut-down), leading to bank erosion, headward erosion of the channel bed, floodplain abandonment, and dewatering of riparian areas.
-For most riverine systems, degradation is generally regarded as more deleterious than aggradation because it is more likely to cause significant decreases in the extent of riverine wetland (Kondolf et al. 1996).

 There are many well-known field indicators of equilibrium conditions for assessing the degree to which a channel is stable enough to sustain existing wetlands.
 To score this metric, visually survey the AA for field indicators of aggradation or degradation (listed in the following worksheet).
 After reviewing the entire AA and comparing the conditions to those described in Table 4.14, decide whether the AA is in equilibrium, aggrading, or degrading, then assign a rating score using the alternative state descriptions in Table 4.14.

-.
-Field Indicators Condition (check all existing conditions) □ The channel (or multiple channels in braided systems) has a well- defined bankfull contour that clearly demarcates an obvious active floodplain in the cross-sectional profile of the channel throughout most of the AA. □ Perennial riparian vegetation is abundant and well established along the bankfull contour, but not below it. $\Box$ There is leaf litter, thatch, or wrack in most pools.
+Condition Field Indicators (check all existing conditions) □ The channel (or multiple channels in braided systems) has a well- defined bankfull contour that clearly demarcates an obvious active floodplain in the cross-sectional profile of the channel throughout most of the AA.
+Perennial riparian vegetation is abundant and well established along the bankfull contour, but not below it. $\Box$ There is leaf litter, thatch, or wrack in most pools.
 Indicators of Channel □ The channel contains embedded woody debris of the size and amount consistent with what is naturally available in the riparian area.
-Equilibrium □ There is little or no active undercutting or burial of riparian vegetation. □ There are no mid-channel bars and/or point bars densely vegetated with perennial vegetation. □ Channel bars consist of well-sorted bed material. □ There are channel pools, the bed is not planar, and the spacing between pools tends to be regular. □ The larger bed material supports abundant mosses or periphyton. □ The channel is characterized by deeply undercut banks with exposed living roots of trees or shrubs. □ There are abundant bank slides or slumps, or the lower banks are uniformly scoured and not vegetated.
+Equilibrium □ There is little or no active undercutting or burial of riparian vegetation. □ There are no mid-channel bars and/or point bars densely vegetated with perennial vegetation. □ Channel bars consist of well-sorted bed material. □ There are channel pools, the bed is not planar, and the spacing between pools tends to be regular. □ The larger bed material supports abundant mosses or periphy □ The channel is characterized by deeply undercut banks with exposed living roots of trees or shrubs. □ There are abundant bank slides or slumps, or the lower banks are uniformly scoured and not vegetated.
 Indicators of □ Riparian vegetation is declining in stature or vigor, or many riparian trees and shrubs along the banks are leaning or falling into the channel.
-Active Degradation □ An obvious historical floodplain has recently been abandoned, as indicated by the age structure of its riparian vegetation. □ The channel bed appears scoured to bedrock or dense clay. □ Recently active flow pathways appear to have coalesced into one channel (i.e. a previously braided system is no longer braided). □ The channel has one or more nick points indicating headward erosion of the bed. □ There is an active floodplain with fresh splays of coarse sediment Indicators of Active Aggradation □ There are partially buried living tree trunks or shrubs along the banks. □ The bed is planar overall; it lacks well-defined channel pools, or they are uncommon and irregularly spaced. □ There are partially buried, or sediment-choked, culverts. □ Perennial terrestrial or riparian vegetation is encroaching into the channel or onto channel bars below the bankfull contour. $\hfill\square$ There are avulsion channels on the flood plain or adjacent valley floor.
+Active Degradation □ An obvious historical floodplain has recently been abandoned, as indicated by the age structure of its riparian vegetation. □ The channel bed appears scoured to bedrock or dense clay. □ Recently active flow pathways appear to have coalesced into one channel (i.e. a previously braided system is no longer braided). □ The channel has one or more nick points indicating headward erosion of the bed. □ There is an active floodplain with fresh splays of coarse sediment. □ There are partially buried living tree trunks or shrubs along the banks.
+Indicators of Active □ The bed is planar overall; it lacks well-defined channel pools, or they are uncommon and irregularly spaced.
+Aggradation □ There are partially buried, or sediment-choked, culverts.
+00 □ Perennial terrestrial or riparian vegetation is encroaching into the channel or onto channel bars below the bankfull contour. $\hfill\square$ There are avulsion channels on the flood plain or adjacent valley floor.